stevehoover/RISC-V_MYTH_Workshop/README.md

 ## Lab Submissions

 Labs involving the calculator or RISC-V CPU must be submitted.
-This is done via your GitHub Classroom repository (no longer Google Form).
+This is done via your GitHub Classroom repository.

 For each calculator or RISC-V lab:
  - Open your github classroom repository in your web browser.